sambacha/hardhat-spark/docs/tutorial/basic.md

-# Tutorial
+# Basic Tutorial

 This will help you to understand a basic workflow and process of setting up simple deployment and what you can expect.

+## Project setup

 You will need to have hardhat and mortar installed in some project.
 ```
 yarn add hardhat --dev
 yarn add @tenderly/mortar --dev